Cezeta-hub/angular-app-demo/README.md

 ## Description

 Simple Angular13 project to showcase the technology.
-Backend was made using .Net 6 and Entity Framework (code-first) to manage the database.

 It features a simple Users CRUD page, with soft deletion.
 Deleted Users appear in the History page.

+Backend was made using .Net 6 and Entity Framework (code-first) to manage the database.
+It features a Mediator structure, where received queries are managed by MediatR and divided between Commands and Queries, separating responsibilities.
+Data input validation is done using FluentValidation.

 ## Instructions